Skip to content

 Defining strategies in api layer

 Defining a strategy in api layer can be done in a special dependency injection wrapper.
-Its convenient to do everything in there, but for larger and more complex stragtegies it may be reasonable to split it up.
+It is convenient to do everything there, but for larger and more complex strategies it may be better to split it up.

 1. Define strategy